PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### Organization

 For Grant, its a Non profit company or active foundation of other family, to which Grant is given.
+When user enter new name, system create a new company with type `Non-Profit`.

 For Contribution, its a Foundation to which Contribution is given.
 Its one of the active foundation of the same family.